muhai-project/mira/README.md

 https://api.druid.datalegend.net/datasets/lisestork/MIRA-KG/services/MIRA-KG/sparql).

 This github contains the ontology, example annotations, scripts to produce structured annotations automatically, and SHACL shapes for validation of their structure.

-## Features

-Highlight the key features of your research project.
-Describe any unique contributions, methodologies, or approaches you've used.

 ## Getting Started